What is the Purpose and Value of the Hreflang Tag?

 You can also use the tag to specify regions where the content has been localized for the audience.
 For example, if you had Spanish content that was localized for Spain, you would include hreflang=”es-es”, while Spanish content for Mexico would be written hreflang=”es-mx”.

-With the hreflang tag, you are able to create localized pages for different languages and locations.
+With the hreflang tag, you are able to create localized pages for different languages and locations to get the correct information into your customers hands.
 If you have separate offerings for customers in Spain versus Argentina, you need to have a way to let Google know which site is for which country.

 To generate the tag, you need to carefully watch your language and country codes.
 For example uk is used to indicate Ukraine and Ukrainian, not United Kingdom.
 If your content is for England, then you use gb, which is for Great Britain.